 Summary of available coverage

-- Medical Harvard offers subsidized medical coverage from top-rated Harvard Pilgrim Health Care (HPHC) and Harvard University Group Health Plan (HUGHP).
+- Medical Harvard offers subsidized medical coverage from Harvard University Group Health Plan (HUGHP) and Blue Cross Blue Shield of Massachusetts (BCBSMA).

-- Vision In addition to the vision benefits offered under our medical plans, Harvard offers a comprehensive vision care plan from Davis Vision.
+Vision In addition to the vision benefits offered under our medical plans, Harvard offers a comprehensive vision care plan from EyeMed.

-- Disability & Life Insurance Free basic life insurance and short term disability provide basic financial protection.
-You may purchase additional long term disability coverage and life insurance at competitive rates.
+Disability & Life Insurance Free basic life insurance and short term disability provide basic financial protection.
+You may purchase additional long term disability coverage and life insurance at competitive rates as well as dependent life insurance for spouses/domestic partners and eligible children.

 - Retiree Health Retirees who meet eligibility requirements have a choice of health plans for themselves and eligible dependents.